JHonaker/MegaProjects/README-scratch.md

 **Watermarking Application** – Have some pictures you want copyright protected?
 Add your own logo or text lightly across the background so that no one can simply steal your graphics off your site.
 Make a program that will add this watermark to the picture.

 **Turtle Graphics** – This is a common project where you create a floor of 20 x 20 squares.
 Using various commands you tell a turtle to draw a line on the floor.
 You have move forward, left or right, lift or drop pen etc. For added complexity, allow the program to read in the list of commands from a file.
 Do a search online for “Turtle Graphics” for more information.

-Credits
----
-I'd like to thank Martyr2 for compiling this list of projects that I got to when I can't think of anything to do.
-Also, GitHub user [Karan Goel](https://github.com/thekarangoel) deserves a big round of applause for making this awesome README that I stole off his repo.
-(With implied consent of course!)